Michele Ferrero (priest)

 His articles have appeared on periodicals of the following institutions: Salesian University, Rome; Fudan University (“Religion, Ethics, Moral Concern”, 2003), Shanghai, Holy Spirit Seminary, Hong Kong (“Ching Feng”); Seminary of Torino (“Archivio Teologico Torinese).

 In June 2011 he promoted the first conference on “The teaching of Latin language in Chinese universities” at the Beijing Foreign Studies University.

-In 2012 was appointed director of "Latinitas Sinica", Centre for Latin Language and Culture of Beijing Foreign Studies University.
+In 2012 he founded "Latinitas Sinica", Centre for Latin Language and Culture.

 In 2014 the Commercial Press published his Latin grammar for Chinese students: "拉丁语基础教程 Lingua Latina ad Sinenses Discipulos Accomodata" and in 2016 the Commercial Press published "1234 Sententiae, Proverbia et Sigla Latina".

-He is also chief editor of the "Journal Of Latin Language And Culture".